ON A FORMER ISLAND

 A piece with Elie Halonen & Satu Hakamäki, shibari dance performance

-Pia Palme, composition/subbass recorders, texts
+Pia Palme, composition/subbass recorders and percussion, texts

 Mari Zhiginas, vocal improvisation